Nirutechiee/test/README.md

-# test
+# Test

-New project yet to start.
-New to GitHub
+hello how are you!

+This is the begning to GitHub.